Home > Outdoor

 If you prefer a smooth mat but still need that stickiness factor, you should consider the Manduka GRP Adapt.

-This list of recommendations contains numerous yoga mats fashioned from sustainably harvested tree rubber.
-There are also biodegradable mats along with options produced via a zero-waste production process.
-Some mats are even made from cork.
+There are also numerous yoga mats fashioned from sustainably harvested tree rubber as well as biodegradable mats along with options produced via a zero-waste production process.

 Portability